 But, while it may be true that such a pattern of thought and behavior exists among some who have adopted a specific conceptual framework to make sense of their world, it’s not the whole picture.

-According to the authors of Cynical Theories, many, if not all, of the critical theories that have been mainstreamed in recent years have their basis in clear patterns of oppression that can be observed on all scales of society across time.
-These theories are not delusional.
+As Pluckrose has noted in Cynical Theories, many, if not all, of the critical theories that have been mainstreamed in recent years have their basis in clear patterns of oppression that can be observed on all scales of society across time.
+These theories are not entirely delusional.
 They are based in realities that are not always clearly visible to people who live outside the lived experiences of those who are directly impacted by oppressive policies, rules and even entire societies.